frozenberry/php-ssh-connect/README.md

+# PHP SSH CONNECT
+Connects to network devices via ssh

-# ssh-network-up-monitor-using-php-and-mysql
+# Requirements
-The script uses ssh to check if a device is up or down.
-Easy to use.
-Devices can be added and deleted from the front end page.
+PHP version 5.3+ and mysql version 5.x or 5.x+

-# how it works
+# Installation
-It uses a mysql db to fetch the host name and ip address.
-Then it tries connecting to the host using ssh.
-If it connects it shows that the host is up and if not then the host is down.

-# configuring the mysql database
-1. Create a database named dev
-2. Create a table named host and then create three columns in the host table as id INT UNIQUE AUTO INCRIMENT, name VARCHAR, ip VARCHAR
+First create a database named dev with a table named host and three columns namely id INT UNIQUE AUTO INCRIMENT, name VARCHAR, ip VARCHAR to store the host name and ip.
+Then, cooy the index.php file to your server and it should start working.

+# Usage
-# installation
+# Configure the devices
-Upload the index.php file in your server and make sure that the db config in the php file is correct.
-That's it folks !!
+Click on the ADD DEVICE option from the navbar then add the host name and ip.
+The devices should show up with the correct status.